 Insert images from URL

-When you create an image block, one of the options to insert from URL.
+When you create an image block, one of the options is to insert from URL.
 This doesn’t use up any space in your media library, and the image gets fetched from its URL each time someone views your page.

 There are a couple of potential downsides to this.
 One is that if the image stops existing at that specific URL, it will stop showing on your page.
 Another is a WP glitch; if you start replacing images, sometimes the block editor will randomly replace other image blocks that are using a URL within the same post.
 I’m not sure why that glitch sometimes happens and sometimes doesn’t.